 2007: Congress mandates emissions reporting.
 As part of the Fiscal Year 2008 Consolidated Appropriations Act, signed into law in 2007, the U.S. Environmental Protection Agency (EPA) was ordered to publish a rule requiring public reporting of greenhouse gas emissions from large sources.
 The Greenhouse Gas Reporting Program database provides comprehensive nationwide greenhouse gas emissions data (electric power companies were already reporting their carbon dioxide emissions under the Clean Air Act Amendments of 1990).
 Over 40 source categories are now covered by the reporting program.

-2008-2010: Cap-and-trade legislation passes the House.
+2008–2010: Cap-and-trade legislation passes the House.
 Shortly after being elected, President-elect Barack Obama declared a comprehensive climate and energy bill among his top legislative priorities.
 The U.S. House of Representatives passed the American Clean Energy and Security Act of 2009 by a vote of 219 to 212 in June 2009.
-The legislation, written by Rep. Henry Waxman (D-CA) and Rep. Edward Markey (D-MA), would have established an economy-wide greenhouse gas cap-and-trade system and critical complementary measures.
-The Senate failed to pass its own comprehensive climate and energy bill, and the measure died.
+The legislation, written by Reps.
+Henry Waxman (D-Calif.) and Edward Markey (D-Mass.), would have established an economy-wide greenhouse gas cap-and-trade system and critical complementary measures.

 Other major climate legislation was proposed during this period: